Ahoy there, Captain! Fancy a day on the water?

 Life slows down on the water, and the GoBoat experience from Kingston-upon-Thames is one of the most relaxing and enjoyable days out you'll have.

-I’ve recently had family visiting from Australia so I’ve gone up in a gear in my search for the coolest things to do in Surrey.
+I’m always on the lookout for the coolest things to do in Surrey.
 But when my parents were visiting recently, I wanted to really push the boat out.
 (Geddit!!)
-And that’s when I discovered GoBoat – self drive boats on the River Thames.
-We packed a picnic, put the olds in the car and hauled the teens away from their screens for the perfect day on the water.
+And that’s when I discovered GoBoat – self-drive boats on the River Thames.
+We packed a picnic, put the olds in the car and hauled the teens away from their screens for a perfect day on the water.

 GoBoat is a self-driving boating experience on the Thames River at Kingston.
 You’re the captain of your own boat, and you’re completely in charge of where you go – so either head up river towards Hampton Court Palace or downriver towards Teddington Lock.
 The choice is yours.
 If you fancy doing both, you can rent the boat for the full three hours.

 The boats seat eight people around a wooden picnic table so it’s a wonderfully social experience.
 And if you’re worried about driving the boat, don’t.
 You’ll get a briefing before you set off which will tell you everything you need to know, but it’s super easy and the boats don’t go very fast – so there’s very little chance you’ll run into anything.

 Due to Covid, you can book only two households per boat – and you must maintain a social distance while on board.
 (Boat are sanitised between each boat trip.)

 There’s also a GoBoat at Paddington, so if you fancy a more central London version that’s also an option.